Dr Linda Hulin

-I teach archaeological theory, world archaeology, and themes in urbanisation and the state, and landscape archaeology.
+I teach archaeological theory, world archaeology, themes in urbanisation and the state, theoretical approaches to ancient maritime societies, and landscape archaeology.

 My research interests centre upon the eastern Mediterranean in the second and first millenia BC: the archaeology of Cyprus, the Levant, Egypt and Libya.
 I focus upon cross-cultural encounters: sailors’ lives on land across the eastern Mediterranean, and social relationships in imperial contents in New Kingdom Egypt.
 I also research the material construction of social relationships within domestic contexts, ancient and modern.

-‘InHabiting space: archaeologists, artefacts and architecture’, in L. Hulin, A. Buxton and J. Anderson (eds), InHabit: people places and possessions.
+- ‘InHabiting space: archaeologists, artefacts and architecture’, in L. Hulin, A. Buxton and J. Anderson (eds), InHabit: people places and possessions.
 Peter Lang.
-Forthcoming.
+2016.

-‘Constructing maritime worlds: the problem of objects’, in Symbols and Models of the Mediterranean: perceiving through cultures, with D.Robinson ed.
+- ‘Constructing maritime worlds: the problem of objects’, in Symbols and Models of the Mediterranean: perceiving through cultures, with D.Robinson ed.
 Mariarosaria Salerno and Aneilya Barnes.
-Malta UP. (forthcoming)
+Malta UP.
+2017